aolney/ct-modular-book/docs/11-com-mod-generators.md

 As long as the calibration of the attenuverter/polarizer doubles the strength of $\Delta F$ for each volt, the shared V/Oct signal will keep the modulation index constant as $M_f$ changes.

 The discussion to this point has focused on basic FM.
-Despite this, it is fairly nuanced and complex, which explains why FM was first properly implemented digitally.
+Even basic FM is fairly nuanced and complex, which explains why FM was first properly implemented digitally.
 More advanced digital applications of FM involve modulators modulating other modulators, sometimes with feedback loops (so modulators are modulating themselves).
 These advanced digital algorithms are typically defined using [operators](https://www.soundonsound.com/techniques/more-frequency-modulation#para5), where each operator is an oscillator, VCA, and envelope, as shown in Figure \@ref(fig:two-op-fm).
 For reference, the DX7 uses six operators - the equivalent of 18 modules!